d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 tuner.run(number_of_trials=50)
 ```

-Now, we can visualize the different bracket of successive halving.
+Now, we can visualize the different brackets of successive halving.

 ```{.python .input  n=24}
 for bi, bracket in scheduler.brackets.items():